 We watched this garden over the past six years and it is a highlight of our early morning walks.
 It is a favorite place to stop, admire the view, talk to the gardening crew and others gathered at this local hangout.

 This is their fourth annual tree trimming party.
-There are not many evergreens growing along the tropical Pacific coastline so they improvised using a cactus tree.
+There are not many evergreens growing along the tropical Pacific coastline and the local preference against tree removal has forced the community to improvise using a cactus tree.

 Jan said, “We end up feeding everyone who comes along.”